cluesurf/.github/SECURITY.md

 ## Reporting a Bug

-The `mount` team and community take all security bugs in `mount` seriously.
+The `tunebond` team and community take all security bugs in `tunebond` seriously.
-Thank you for improving the security of `mount`.
+Thank you for improving the security of `tunebond`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.